apache/superset/UPDATING.md

   listing all databases in CRUD-view and dropdown and didn't provide access to data as it seemed the name would imply.

+### Potential Downtime

+- [27392](https://github.com/apache/superset/pull/27392): Adds an index to `query.sql_editor_id` to improve performance.
+This may cause downtime on large deployments.

 ## 4.0.0

 - [27119](https://github.com/apache/superset/pull/27119): Updates various database columns to use the `MediumText` type, potentially requiring a table lock on MySQL dbs or taking some time to complete on large deployments.